 Today, many AI appliances in retail security use "slip and fall" detection: A machine learning-based technology that instantly detects slip, trip, and fall incidents for timely handling.
 If a store is unmanned or has no personnel around, no one might notice if a customer or employee slips, trips, falls, or faints.
 Without immediate help, this person might suffer from serious injuries or even die, leading to severe liabilities for the respective store.
 Artificial Intelligence Security is no silver bullet.

-For security enterprises, it remains essential to have a clear vision and strategy that focuses on the present and its possibilities while always keeping an eye on the ever-evolving threat landscape.
+For security professionals, having a clear vision and strategy that focuses on the present and its possibilities while always keeping an eye on the ever-evolving threat landscape remains essential.

 The future of Artificial Intelligence in Security

-What we learned is that AI is not only a fast-growing trend across all industries but that its manifold potential to intelligently link data, draw conclusions independently and automatically, and automate predictions opens entirely new possibilities.
-Especially in markets like security, where large amounts of data need to be processed meaningfully, AI appliances shouldn't be missed to be fit-for-future.
+We learned that AI is not only a fast-growing trend across all industries but that its manifold potential to intelligently link data, draw conclusions independently and automatically, and automate predictions opens entirely new possibilities.
+Especially in markets like security, where large amounts of data must be processed meaningfully, AI appliances shouldn't be missed to be fit-for-future.

-The sphere of influence that AI has on the physical security industry will only expand in the future.
+AI's sphere of influence on the physical security industry will only expand in the future.
 It keeps on being exciting to see how this impact unfolds over the next few years.
-AI device manufacturers and security researchers anticipate that deep-learning technologies will deliver unprecedented insight into human behavior, allowing video systems to monitor and predict crime with greater accuracy more effectively.
-Most likely, AI will only grow in providing scalable solutions across various vertical markets.
+AI device manufacturers and security researchers anticipate that deep-learning technologies will deliver unprecedented insight into human behavior, allowing video systems to monitor and predict crime more accurately.
+AI will likely grow in providing scalable solutions across various vertical markets.

-Let us show you what’s possible – book a free demo today.
+Curious to learn how evalink can help you leverage AI for your security business?
+Let us show you what’s possible – book a free demo.